 Because density data is not available for Grays Harbor, the NMSDD (2020) summer offshore density of 0.1993 Steller sea lions/km2 is used.

 Because aerial surveys of harbor seals on land only produce a minimum assessment of the population a correction factor to account for the missing animals is necessary to estimate total abundance.
 The total counts from 2014 Grays Harbor aerial surveys (pers comm., WDFW 2020) were multiplied by the regional correction factor of 1.43 (Huber et al., 2001) to yield the estimated harbor seal abundance.
 The average survey count (7,495 seals/survey) was used to calculate density by dividing by the area of Grays Harbor:

 ((10,483 total count * 1.43)/(2 surveys))/(243 km2) = 30.85 km2

 The density data specific to Grays Harbor (pers comm., WDFW 2020) is preferred over the NMSDD's (2020) estimated density for waters offshore Washington, 0.3424 harbor seals/km2.

 Here we describe how the information provided above is brought together to produce a quantitative take estimate.

-Take numbers were calculated using the information aggregated in the NMSDD (U.S. Navy, 2019) for the harbor porpoise, California sea lion, and Steller sea lion.
-Where a low to high range of densities is given for a species, the high-end density value was used in the applicable season (i.e., fall/winter).
+Take numbers were calculated using the information aggregated in the NMSDD (U.S. Navy, 2020) for the harbor porpoise, California sea lion, and Steller sea lion.
+Where a low to high range of densities is given for a species, the high-end density value was used in the applicable season (i.e., summer/fall/winter).
 In these cases, take numbers were calculated as: